paypal/PayPal-iOS-SDK/docs/single_payment.md

     3. Returns the payment response to your app.
 * Your code...
     1. Receives payment response from the PayPal iOS SDK.
-    2. Sends the payment response to your servers for [verification](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/) or [capture](https://developer.paypal.com/webapps/developer/docs/integration/direct/capture-payment/#capture-the-payment).
+    2. Sends the payment response to your servers for [verification](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/) or [capture](https://developer.paypal.com/webapps/developer/docs/integration/direct/capture-payment/#capture-the-payment) or [order processing](https://developer.paypal.com/webapps/developer/docs/integration/direct/create-process-order/).
     3. Provides the user their goods or services (usually via your servers).

-*Optionally, your app can also instruct the PayPal iOS SDK to ask the user to pick a* **Shipping Address**:
+* Optionally, your app can also instruct the PayPal iOS SDK to ask the user to pick a **Shipping Address**:
     * Your code...
         1. Instructs the PayPal iOS SDK to display an app-provided Shipping Address and/or the Shipping Addresses already associated with the user's PayPal account.
     * The PayPal iOS SDK...
         1. Allows the user to examine and choose from the displayed Shipping Address(es).
         2. Adds the chosen Shipping Address to the payment information sent to PayPal's servers.
     * Your server...
-    1. When [verifying](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/) or [capturing](https://developer.paypal.com/webapps/developer/docs/integration/direct/capture-payment/#capture-the-payment) the payment, retrieves the Shipping Address from the payment information.
+        1. When [verifying](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/), [capturing](https://developer.paypal.com/webapps/developer/docs/integration/direct/capture-payment/#capture-the-payment), or [processing](https://developer.paypal.com/webapps/developer/docs/integration/direct/create-process-order/) the payment, retrieves the Shipping Address from the payment information.

 Sample Code